|Glendive Police Department (non-emergency)||377-2364|

 |Dickinson State College||701-483-2507|

-Special thanks to the following individuals for their assistance compiling the Emergency Management Plan.
+Special thanks to all of the individuals for their assistance compiling the Emergency Management Plan.
 The safety and security of our students and employees are important to us.
 With continual communication, preparation and coordinating local resources, this plan will remain a working document as we strive for a safe learning environment.

 Dawson Community College Safety Committee